 Martin County marine businesses sue over Brightline, St. Lucie River bridge

-A number of marine businesses in Martin County have filed a federal lawsuit saying they won’t be getting fair access to the water once high speed rail comes to town.
+A number of marine businesses in Martin County have filed a federal lawsuit saying they won't be getting fair access to the water once a high-speed rail comes to town.

 It was busy Monday at the Indiantown Marine Center, and Dan Romence said business has been good so far.

-“We’ve got a lot of vessels here in work space that are doing their maintenance and repairs,” he said.
-“Twenty-five miles inland from the coast, so it’s a safe location; it’s an accessible location.”
+"We've got a lot of vessels here in workspace that are doing their maintenance and repairs — 25 miles inland from the coast, so it's a safe location; it's an accessible location," he said.

 However, he's worried about how that business will be impacted by Brightline.